 Wilderness maps are available to purchase from individual forests, the USGS store (link below) as well as the Wilderness Connect website sponsored by the University of Montana in sponsorship with the Forest Service, National Park Service, Bureau of Land Management and Fish & Wildlife.

 Historic maps are snapshots of the nation's physical and cultural features at a particular time.
 Historical maps are often useful to scientists, historians, environmentalists, genealogists and others researching a particular geographic location or area.
 Select the desired state and scale from the drop-downs.
 The earliest maps are found at scales no longer used, such as 1:48000.

 The Intermountain Region offers several types of trail maps, many specific to recreational activities such as cross-country skiing, backpacking and snowmobiling.
-However, availabiliy varies by Forest.
-Please contact your local Forest Service Office or area of interest for additional information.
+However, availability varies by Forest.
+Please select your local Forest Service office or area of interest and contact them for additional information.

 Alta Toquima, Arc Dome, Currant Mountain and Red Mountain, High Schells, Hoover, Jarbidge, Mount Moriah, Mount Rose, Quinn Canyon and Grant Range, Ruby Mountains and East Humboldt, Santa Rosa-Paradise Peak, Shellback/White Pine Range/Bald Mountain, and Table Mountain Wilderness Maps

 We have provided a wide variety of publications available to download.
 However, content, availability, and assortment vary greatly by Forest.
 If you do not find what you are looking for, check the forest web site or contact your local forest or area of interest.